What are the Sacraments?

 Those who approach the sacrament of Penance, with sorrow for their sins, obtain God's forgiveness for offenses against Him.
 Concurrently, they are reconciled with the Church which they have wounded by their sins.

 Holy Communion completes the Christian initiation process.
-Those who have been baptized and confirmed participate with the entire community in the Lord's own sacrifice by means of the Eucharist.
-The Eucharist is the basis of our faith, as "Our way of thinking is attuned to the Eucharist and the Eucharist, in turn, confirms our way of thinking."
-(CCC,1327)
+Those who have been Baptized, have received their First Holy Communion, and are prepared to do so participate with the entire community in the Lord's own sacrifice by means of the Eucharist.
+The Eucharist is the basis of our faith, as "Our way of thinking is attuned to the Eucharist and the Eucharist, in turn, confirms our way of thinking" (CCC1327).

 ANOINTING OF THE SICK